nnoor20/ChatCafe/README.md

 ## Usage

-This section explains how to use each feature of the Application Name.
+This section explains how to use each feature of the MSU Denver Student App.

 ### Cafe